mirnylab/hiclib-legacy/README.md

 Required:

-Getting the basic Scientific Python stack (numpy/scipy/matplotlib) can be trickier on some platforms than others.
+Getting the basic Scientific Python stack can be trickier on some platforms than others.
 For more details, see the [instructions on scipy.org](http://www.scipy.org/install.html).
 You should already have these dependencies installed and running correctly before attempting to install this package.

 - numpy (1.6+)
 - scipy
 - matplotlib

-Installed by setuptools if missing:
+- h5py
+- cython
+- numexpr
+- statsmodels

+We highly recommend using the [conda](http://conda.pydata.org/miniconda.html) package/environment manager if you have trouble building the core scientific Python packages.

+`$ conda install numpy scipy matplotlib h5py cython ...`

+Other deps:

 - biopython
 - pysam